Lemon Tree Care 101

 At Plants Express we pride ourselves on providing the finest trees for your Californian backyard.
 Whether you’re a veteran horticulturist or novice gardener, we have the resources to help you beautify your outdoor space.

-Begin your journey as a lemon tree expert by purchasing the Eureka Lemon Bush or Meyer Lemon Tree, both excellent options that offer bright and flavorful lemons for you to enjoy!
+Begin your journey as a lemon tree expert by purchasing Eureka Lemon or Meyer Lemon Trees, both excellent options that offer bright and flavorful lemons for you to enjoy!

 Sources: